intake/intake/docs/source/making-plugins.rst

   no semantic importance.

-- ``container``: The container type of data sources created by this object, e.g., ``dataframe``, ``ndarray``, or ``python``.
+- ``container``: The container type of data sources created by this object, e.g., ``dataframe``, ``ndarray``, or ``python``, one of the keys of ``intake.container.container_map``.
   For simplicity, a driver many only return one typed of container.
 If a particular source of data could be used in multiple ways (such as HDF5 files interpreted as dataframes or as ndarrays), two drivers must be created.
   These two drivers can be part of the same Python package.